Table of Contents

 ais less thanb,a % bwill be equal toa.

-Example to show Modulus operator:
+Example to show the modulus operator:

 - 10 % 3 = 1, (10 = 3*3+1 )